 Encryption makes us all safer

 The fact the EU seems likely to consider legislation that will backdoor end-to-end encryption is a distressing development for the global state of privacy.
 Until recently, the EU had been a leader in promoting services, tools, and legislation that protect the privacy of its citizens, but it now risks losing its reputation as a jurisdiction that takes privacy seriously.
-If the EU continues to go down the path laid out by this proposal, it will be the latest democratic institution to try to undermine its citizens’ privacy, joining Australia, the UK, and the US.
+If the EU continues to go down the path laid out by this proposal, it will be the latest democratic institution to try to undermine its citizens’ privacy, joining Australia(new window), the UK(new window), and the US(new window).

 After this past year, policymakers should be pushing for stronger encryption, not backdoors.
 The Covid-19 pandemic accelerated our society’s shift online, meaning billions of people worldwide now rely on the internet for work, entertainment, and communication.
 If the internet’s encryption is weakened, it will become easier for hackers to monitor private conversations or steal financial information, which could bring the internet — and the global economy — to a halt.